21 Best Business Loans for Minorities

-7. Opportunity Fund – Is a not-for-profit organization.
+7. Opportunity Fund – This is a not-for-profit organization.
 They offer a variety of small business loans to minorities and even have a Spanish version of their website to cater to Hispanics.
 Hispanics are the main minority group that Opportunity Fund caters to.
 Application is easy and funding can be provided in as little as 5 days.

 8. SBA Community Advantage – The SBA Community Advantage Program is one used by many minorities, not just Hispanics.
 It aims to serve business owners in impoverished areas.
 While not strictly aimed at Hispanics, many minority groups tend to fall into this category.
 Interest rates on these loans are affordable and the amounts range from $50,000 to $250,000.
 However, applicants will need strong credit and a good business plan in order to qualify.
 Collateral is also required.

-9. Native American Bank (NAB) – Provides a range of business loans but focuses primarily on tribally owned enterprises (which includes Native Americans, Alaskan natives, and Hawaii natives).
+9. Native American Bank (NAB) – Provides a range of business loans but focuses primarily on tribally-owned enterprises (which includes Native Americans, Alaskan natives, and Hawaii natives).
 They specialize in providing loans to these groups and are familiar with many of the complexities of tribal law.
 NAB works with Federal agencies such as the Small Business Administration, the Bureau of Indian Affairs, the Department of Transportation, the US Department of Agriculture, and the US Housing and Urban Development Department.

 10. Community Development Financial Institution (CDFI) Loans – CDFIs are not-for-profit institutions with the goal of providing financial access to impoverished communities.
 CDFIs are managed by the US Department of Treasury and some of them are designed as “Native CDFIs”, aimed to serve Native Americans as well as natives of Alaska and Hawaii.
 CDFIs provide loans as well as training and mentoring resources to deserving communities.